Modeling Relationships

 The Strategy: Adjacency Lists

-We treat the relationship as a “Link” item.
+We treat the relationship as a “Link” item, effectively modeling a graph structure within DynamoDB.

 1. Base Table: Store the link from the Student’s perspective.